 The Digital Scholars program shares UW Bothell’s values of inclusion and diversity as core components of our mission to support students and educators within the UW Bothell community.
 To quote from UW Bothell’s commitment to inclusion and diversity, our work begins with the acceptance and celebration of the differences that are represented through the many diverse and minoritized communities on our campus and in the surrounding community.
 We recognize that we are bound together in a collective experience and that our actions impact all in our community.

-Application period is closed.
-The Digital Scholars Program expects to accept 10-15 students each year.
+Application period is now open, the deadline is Friday, February 17, 2023.
+The Digital Scholars Program expects to accept 20 students each year.

 - Pre-major standing with less than 60 credits completed by the end of Winter Quarter.